IamMufasa/IamMufasa/README.md

-# Richie Akpan's IT & Cybersecurity Project Portfolio 🔐
+# <span style="color:blue">Richie Akpan's</span> IT & Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ---

-## ​​ Vulnerability Management Projects
+## ⚠️ Vulnerability Management Projects
-- **Vulnerability Management Program Implementation**
+- ⚠️ **Vulnerability Management Program Implementation**
    Built a structured approach to identify, prioritize, and remediate vulnerabilities across enterprise environments.

-- **Programmatic Vulnerability Remediations (PowerShell & Bash)**
 ### 🛡️ Vulnerability Management Lab with Tenable
 > Conducted cloud-based vulnerability assessments and DISA/STIG remediation in Azure using Tenable’s VM platform.
 📁 [View Repository](https://github.com/IamMufasa/Vulnerability-Management-Lab-with-Tenable)